PaddlePaddle/PaddleNLP/model_zoo/ernie-3.0/README_EN.md

 ## Fine-tuning

-The pre-trained models released by ERNIE 3.0 cannot be directly used on downstream tasks.
-They need fine-tuning using data from specific tasks.
+The pre-trained models released by ERNIE 3.0 cannot be directly used for prediction, and the pre-trained models need to be fine-tuned using task-specific data.

-ERNIE 3.0 models can be got with one line of code using PaddleNLP.
-Then you can fine-tune it using your own downstream data to obtain better models in specific tasks.
+Using PaddleNLP, you only need one line code to get the ERNIE Tiny 3.0 models, and then you can fine-tune it under your own task data to obtain task-specific models.

 ```python